mytakedotorg/mtdo/CONTRIBUTING.md

 # Contributing to mytake.org

 We welcome contributions of all kinds - design, code, strategy, anything you got!
-If you're looking for a starting point, check out [the issues marked `good first issue`](https://github.com/mytakedotorg/mytakedotorg/labels/good%20first%20issue).
+To stand up a dev environment quickly, peek at [`DEV_QUICKSTART.md`](DEV_QUICKSTART.md).
+If you're looking for a low-hanging fruit, check out [the issues marked `good first issue`](https://github.com/mytakedotorg/mytakedotorg/labels/good%20first%20issue).

 If you want to make a financial donation, please email Ned at [ned.twigg@mytake.org](mailto:ned.twigg@mytake.org).